fabulous-dev/Fabulous/docs/content/en/v2/getting-started.md

     | Increment -> { model with Count = model.Count + 1 }
     | Decrement -> { model with Count = model.Count - 1 }
 ```

+`view` is a function returning a view description for the current `Model`.
+You can notice that controls that can be interacted with can dispatch a `Msg`, e.g. `Button("Increment", Increment)`.

 ```fs
 let view model =